JKRT/OMFrontend.jl/README.md

 ### Other API functions
 There is also an API defined for using libraries, however, as of this writing the documentations for these procedures are not yet finalized and is subject to change.
 If you are a developer please see `OMFrontend.jl/src/OMFrontend.jl` for the other methods.

+### Issues/Questions
+For any questions or ideas on how we could collaborate on something please see my LiU email at my page [LiU-page](https://liu.se/en/employee/johti17)